 Our code of conduct lays out the ProCook Group plc expectations and guiding principles for appropriate workplace behaviour.
-As colleagues, following the company's policies and always keeping within the law, will help ensure we do our best for both our customers and ourselves.
+As employees of ProCook, following the company's policies and always keeping within the law, will help ensure we do our best for both our customers and ourselves.